paul-go/YESS-Specification/Readme.md

 **The YESS specification ought to be as narrow as possible**.
 Large, bloated specifications make concensus difficult and increase the likelihood of fueling internal politics.

 **Manage the balance between privacy and monetization**.
 While YESS aims to be _vastly_ more privacy concious than the experience found on social media platforms, it is important to stress that *strict privacy purism* is not a goal.
 Creators must be able to collect insights into the consumption habits of their audience in order to produce quality content, drive monetization, and continue to invest in the protocol.
-Placing too high of value on privacy pushes away creators.
+Placing too high a value on privacy pushes away creators.
 Ironically, this results in less overall privacy, as the protocol fails and the major social platforms remain dominant.

 **Static file servers must be sufficient for distribution**.
 The second specialized server software is required to be installed on a machine to even get started, the technology becomes much harder to adopt, especially for less technical users.
 Special software may be required to support YESS's analytics collection features.